-Any name that is already in use, obscene or offensive or any name that suggests patronage with the Bahamian Government may not use.
+Any name that is already in use, obscene or offensive, or any name suggests patronage with the Bahamian government may not use.

 Names of Company Requiring a Special Licence

-An IBC must obtain a special licence has any word that includes a bank, building society, insurance, assurance, fund management, investment fund, trust, trustees, Chamber of Commerce, municipal or their foreign language equivalents.
+An IBC must obtain a special license with any word that includes a bank, building society, insurance, assurance, fund management, investment fund, trust, trustees, Chamber of Commerce, municipal, or foreign language equivalents.

 Advantages of a Bahamas Offshore Company

 - Absence of exchange, currency, and capital controls